Skip to main content

 What’s more, Nasacort could lead to other side effects in children.
 These side effects include dental problems in children ages 4 to 12 and skin-picking in children ages 2 to 5.

-If you experience any worrisome side effects from either medication, contact your healthcare professional as soon as possible.
+If you experience any worrisome side effects from either medication, contact a healthcare professional as soon as possible.

 7. Nasacort isn’t the best option during pregnancy

 Most nasal steroid sprays, including Flonase, are safe to use during pregnancy.
-Nasacort is one of the few exceptions; healthcare professionals generally don’t recommend it if you’re pregnant.
+Nasacort is one of the few exceptions, though.
+Healthcare professionals generally don’t recommend using it if you’re pregnant.
 A study found that Nasacort was linked to a risk of respiratory birth defects, but more studies are needed to confirm this risk.

 If you're pregnant and experiencing allergy symptoms, it's a good idea to talk with a healthcare professional.
 They can help you choose a safe medication to relieve your symptoms.

-8. Neither one is meant for chronic use
+8. Neither medication is meant for chronic use

 Steroid nasal sprays are effective for the short-term relief of allergy symptoms.
-They’re not intended for long-term use.
+They’re not intended for long-term or indefinite use, especially when purchased OTC.
 This is because you increase your risk of side effects when you use it chronically.

 Flonase can be safely used for up to 6 months at a time in adults and children ages 12 and older.
 It can be used for up to 2 months at a time in children ages 2 to 11.
 Nasacort’s main restriction is that it shouldn’t be used for more than 2 months out of the year in kids.

 If you find that you need to use these nasal sprays beyond the recommended length of time, it's important to reach out to a healthcare professional.
-They may recommend you continue using these nasal sprays with monitoring.
-They may also help you find another option to relieve your allergy symptoms.
+They might recommend you continue using these nasal sprays with monitoring.
+They can also help you identify another option to relieve your allergy symptoms.

 The bottom line